libor-m/scrimer/doc/4-map-reads.rst

 .. note::

-    The order of the rows matters for the vcf output, the sample columns order is probably the order of first apperance in the @RG.
+    The order of the rows matters for the vcf output, the sample columns order is probably the order of first appearance in the @RG.

-Following code generates most of the ``readgroups.txt`` file, you have to reorder lines and fill the places marked with '??':
+The following code generates most of the ``readgroups.txt`` file, you have to reorder lines and fill the places marked with '??':

 .. code-block:: bash